shirish93/shirish93.github.io/_posts/2024-02-16-ollama-mac.md

 8. Programmatic Access with Ollama's API:

-Ollama offers APIs that allow programmatic interaction with the LLM, enabling integration with various applications and workflows.
+Ollama offers APIs that allow programmatic interaction with the LLM, enabling integration with different applications and workflows.
 Here's a breakdown of the key features:

 Chat API: This API facilitates communication with the LLM in a conversational manner, similar to a chat interface.
 You can send prompts and receive responses programmatically.
 Regular API: This API offers more flexibility for advanced tasks beyond simple conversations.
 It allows you to define specific parameters like the model, prompt, and desired output format.